esaude/data-migration-system/README.md

 1. Clone the project repository from github `git clone https://github.com/esaude/data-migration-system.git`

 2. Navigate to your project root directory and run the command `mvn package`.
-This step will generate the distribution of the tool `data-migration-system-1.0-SNAPSHOT-dist.zip` in zip format.
+This step will generate the distribution of the tool `data-migration-system-[VERSION]-dist.zip` in zip format.
 The generated file will be located in `PROJECT_ROOT\target`

 3. Extract the distribution file to a suitable location

-4. Configure the input and runtime properties in `...\data-migrationx-system-1.0-SNAPSHOT\src\main\resources\config.xml`
+4. Configure the input and runtime properties in `...\data-migration-system-[VERSION]\src\main\resources\config.xml`

 5. Open command line

-6. Change your PATH to use Java 7 32 bit: `path=%PATH%;YOUR_JAVA32_INSTALATION_LOCATION\bin`;
+6. Change your PATH to use Java 7 32 bit: `path=%PATH%;YOUR_JAVA32_INSTALATION_LOCATION\bin` or set the classpath in Environment Variables;

 7. Make sure you are now using Java 7 32 bit: `java -version` should display the details of your java in the classpath

+8. Execute the data cleaning tool `esaude-dct-cleaner.jar` for SESP located in `...\data-migration-system-[VERSION]\src\main\resources` - use the command `java -jar esaude-dct-cleaner.jar` and provide the absolute path of your SESP database when requested, e.g. `C:/databases/Bkup_CS Namige_2014-09-22 11.28.mdb` and press `enter` key

-8. Execute the jar file `PROJECT_ROOT\data-migration-system-1.0-SNAPSHOT.jar` located in `PROJECT_ROOT\data-migration-system-1.0-SNAPSHOT`.
-Run the command `java -jar data-migration-system-1.0-SNAPSHOT.jar`
+9. Execute the jar file `PROJECT_ROOT\data-migration-system-1.0-SNAPSHOT.jar` located in `PROJECT_ROOT\data-migration-system-[VERSION]`.
+Run the command `java -jar data-migration-system-[VERSION].jar`